lowRISC/opentitan/hw/formal/README.md

   <tr>
    <td>$isunknown()
    </td>
-   <td>True if any bit in the expression is ‘X’ or ‘Z'
+   <td>True if any bit in the expression is 'X' or 'Z'
    </td>
   </tr>
 </table>